 Around 10 minutes later, the epic finale of the film begins as Morgan and her crew face-off with Dawg and his men.
-Numerous cuts and trims were demanded in the film's final reels, the first of which concerned a brief tussle between Shaw and an enemy
+Numerous cuts and trims were demanded in the film's final reels, the first of which concerned a brief tussle between Shaw and

 In fight on ship, remove Shaw's breaking of pirate's arm and then punching him.